-101 Best Non-Touristy Things to Do on Oʻahu, Hawaiʻi
+101 Best Things to Do on Oʻahu, Hawaiʻi

-By this, I mean Oʻahu has everything from relaxing white sand beaches with turquoise-blue water to amazing dining with food from around the world.
-There are stunning and adventurous hikes, some of the most renowned historic and cultural sites like Pearl Harbor and the Nuʻuanu Pali Lookout, and world-famous surf at the Banzai Pipeline and other beaches across Oʻahu’s North Shore.
+By this, I mean that Oʻahu has everything from relaxing white sand beaches with turquoise-blue water to amazing dining with food from around the world.
+There are stunning and adventurous hikes, some of the most acclaimed historic and cultural sites, like Pearl Harbor and the Nuʻuanu Pali Lookout, and world-famous surf at the Banzai Pipeline and other beaches across Oʻahu’s North Shore.

 When I show friends and family around Oʻahu, I always have a long list of ideas to make a fun trip outside of a touristy vacation, which is exactly what my intentions were for creating this list.
 I wanted to show unique Oʻahu experiences, with only a few of the best must-see visitor attractions, including countless hidden gems that go beyond the typical tourist route.